 The light-blue colour of William’s eyes struck through my defences as he gently released my jaw.
 Trailing his thumb across my cheek, he buried his hand in my long, wavy brown hair.

 His voice was as mollifying as a lullaby when he said, ‘I want you to know that if you decide to join me, I’ll have no expectations.
 I’d be happy just to talk all night.’

 My heart throbbed again.
 Seduced by the sensual promise that basked in his eyes, I gave him a faint nod.

 Utterly at his mercy, I swallowed.
 I couldn’t move another muscle.
 He had me completely spellbound.

 ‘Okay.’
 It was barely a whisper that escaped my mouth.

 A lopsided smile claimed his lips, and then he pressed his soft mouth to mine.
 I marvelled at the taste of him.
 Only seconds into it, I knew he was the best kisser I had ever encountered.
 His lips moved tenderly across my own – gently at first, until his lust overruled his resistance.
 With his hand in my hair, he brought me closer, his other arm coming around me.

-When the space between my thighs tingled, I realised why this particular kiss affected me so.
+The space between my thighs tingled, and I realised why this particular kiss affected me so.
 For the first time in my life, kissing someone didn’t feel like a mandatory part of seduction.
 I actually wanted this.
 I wanted to kiss him – I was desperate to.
 In fact I never wanted to stop.

 But he pulled away far too soon.
 Breathless, he looked at my drinks on the table and said, ‘We’re leaving.
 Non-negotiable.
 I’m not wasting another second.’
 He clasped my hand and stood up, dragging me up with him.